Respaired/Darya_TTS/README.md

 The second stage and its adversarial training are both optional.
 I never enabled the discriminator myself , too expensive to be worth it.

+If you found dune to be unfit for your data, you can easily switch to another codec. it's a matter of changing the dim (52) in the config.

 **Training details:** a single H100, effective batch size of 288, cosine schedule, roughly 400k steps over about a week of actual training.
 It wasn't one smooth run; I was trying things out, retraining and tweaking checkpoints to learn and unlearn various behaviours along the way.
 Some of that history is probably baked into what's uploaded here.

 ## Limitations / Notes